Empagliflozin/metformin: Medical uses

 In the United States it is also indicated to reduce the risk of cardiovascular death in adults with type 2 diabetes mellitus and established cardiovascular disease.

+In June 2023, the US Food and Drug Administration (FDA) expanded the indication, as an addition to diet and exercise, to improve blood sugar control in children 10 years and older with type 2 diabetes.

 Society and culture

 Legal status

 Empagliflozin/metformin was approved for use in the European Union in May 2015.

 Empagliflozin/metformin was approved for use in the United States in August 2015.
 The extended release version was approved for use in the United States in December 2016.

 Empagliflozin/metformin was approved for use in Australia in May 2020.